-- The school’s counselor will review the needs of the student and the issues identified and determine if outside help is needed.
+- A school counselor will review the needs of the student and the issues identified and determine if outside help is needed.

-- The school’s counselor will provide the name of the counseling group best able to help the student.
+- A school counselor will provide the name of the counseling group best able to help the student.

-- When the parents & student have set up meetings with the outside counseling group, all pertinent information will be communicated privately back to the school, requiring no additional effort on the part of the parent.
+- Once meetings have been set up with the outside counseling group, all pertinent information will be communicated privately back to the school, requiring no additional effort on the part of the parent.

-Great Lakes Psychology Group takes great pride in being the preferred choice of school counselors in Troy, Rochester, Lake Orion, Clarkston, and Livonia.
-With multiple offices, a large staff of caring therapists, same-day scheduling, and evening/weekend appointments availability, GLPG can accommodate virtually any schedule.
-Parents and counselors alike can schedule an appointment here.
+Great Lakes Psychology Group takes great pride in being the preferred choice of school counselors in the local communities in which it serves.
+With multiple offices, a large staff of caring therapists, same-day scheduling, and evening/weekend availability, GLPG can accommodate virtually any schedule.
+Parents and school counselors alike can schedule an appointment here.